 5. Use The Video Option

 Instead of manually snapping a million selfies, why not use the video option on your iPhone?
 Filming your selfie session is an easy way to take a lot of photos.
 Sometimes this is necessary to get one you love enough to post.
 Select “Video” on your camera app, press “play,” and start posing.
 Keep this up for a minute or two.

-When you’re finished, replay your video, freezing the frames and screen shotting your favorites.
-This method, not only allows you to take a lot of selfies in a short amount of time, but it’s more convenient than continually pressing the photo button.
-Pretty slick, right?
+When you’re finished, replay your video, then freeze the frame and screenshot your favorites.
+This hack, not only allows you to take a lot of selfies in a short amount of time, it’s more convenient than continually pressing the photo button.